Gas dispute leaves hundreds of thousands freezing in Ukraine

-Hundreds of thousands of Ukrainians are without heating due a long-standing dispute between the national gas company and regional utility providers.
+Hundreds of thousands of Ukrainians are without heating at a time when temperatures are plunging due a long-standing dispute between the national gas company and regional utility providers.

-More than 600,000 residents in Kryvy Rih in Ukraine's south-east on Monday seized the building of the local gas company demanding that the heating be turned on.
+Residents in Kryvy Rih, a city of 600,000 in Ukraine's south-east, on Monday seized the building of the local gas company demanding that the heating be turned on.
 Temperatures are below zero at night in the area.
 In the town of Smila, in central Ukraine, residents on Tuesday blocked roads leading into town, demanding that authorities provide heating.

 Continue Reading Below